inka-h/booktracker/README.md

 Quick late-night personal project to track books I've read in a simple graphical UI.

-There is an installer is in /installer, code in booktracker.py, the installer version doesn't require having the .py
+There is an InnoSetup installer in /installer, code in booktracker.py, the installer version doesn't require having the .py

 This thing creates a books.json file in the folder the script is in.